-Depending on the concentration of mogrosides, monk fruit sweetener can be 100 to 250 times sweeter than regular sugar.
+Depending on the concentration of mogrosides, monk fruit sweeteners can be 100 to 250 times sweeter than regular sugar.

-Monk fruit extract contains no calories or carbohydrates, making it a great option for a ketogenic diet.
+Monk fruit extract contains no calories or carbohydrates, making it an excellent option for a ketogenic diet.

 Mogrosides can also stimulate the release of insulin, which can enhance the transport of sugar out of the bloodstream to help control blood sugar levels.